 “It’s been a lot of fun doing this so far, but for me it also feels really important.
 Beekeeping is one of the worlds oldest professions, but this project feels like it can actually make it even better, while also keeping the honeybees alive.
 It gives you a motivational boost”, he says.

 There are several exciting opportunities for you as a newly-graduated engineer or economist here at TietoEVRY.
-We are soon opening the applications for our Graduate Program - Read more.
+Check out our Graduate Program!